In this issue (13 sections)

 Telling the LLM What Exists

-Your field registry (from Issue 2) becomes critical here.
+Your field registry (Issue 2) becomes critical here.
 You inject it directly into the extraction prompt.

 Field Definition Format